PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 Looking at US black led protests between 1960-72, nonviolent protest triggers news framed in terms sympathetic to protesters, while violent protest led to a media focus on the need for law and order to control dangerous riots.
 Violent protest is met with police violence and shifts voting away from the cause, while nonviolent protest is met with voting towards the cause.
 Looking at the BLM protests 2020 and after, at the state level more protest was associated with more approved bills for police reform.
 However, at the city level more protest was associated with increases to police budgets in cities with larger shares of whites and republicans, suggesting a backlash against calls to defund the police<ref>https://journals.sagepub.com/doi/10.1177/13684302241245660</ref>.

 Scholarship on left-wing campus movements shows a history of notable successes, such as hundreds of academic programs on topics like black studies, women’s studies, and Asian-American studies that now exist.
 Conservative movements seem to be less successful in achieving their goals on American college campuses.
 This may speak to a structural issue, that left-wing movements are mobilizing on their home turf in a sense<ref>https://compass.onlinelibrary.wiley.com/doi/full/10.1111/soc4.12603</ref>.

-Liberals are more likely to engage in non-voting political activities, such as protesting, donating to political candidates or campaigns, and engaging in politics online, compared to their conservative counterparts<ref>https://source.colostate.edu/political-party-voter-turnout-research/</ref>.

 Of the 34 largest single-day protests in the US, 32 promoted liberal causes.
 Student protesters tend to operate at Kohlberg’s postconventional level of moral judgment, while non-protestors score at the conventional level.
 Conventional morality is followed mostly by conservatives, while post-conventional morality is mostly followed by liberals.
 Liberals tend to be higher in political self-efficacy than conservatives, which is the belief that one’s public actions make a real difference.
 This may be a determinant of public protesting.
 High levels of openness to experience indicate a tendency to challenge tradition and establishments, which liberals tend to score high on.
 Protests require this and will thus most likely select for liberals.
 In contrast, conservatives prefer to work within traditional systems and respect the established order, and so may be more prone to engaging in activities, like voting, that adhere to these beliefs<ref>https://www.psychologytoday.com/us/blog/cui-bono/202506/do-liberals-protest-more-than-conservatives</ref>.